google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 Fantasy Novels

-I have begun work on -- in earnest -- my third fantasy novel, The Dragon Slayer.
+I have begun work, in earnest, on my third fantasy novel, The Dragon Slayer.
 This will be book two in the Magic of Crieo series.
-The first book in the series, The Blue Gem, was released about 2.5 months ago and is currently available to download for $3.99 over at the Kindle store.
+The first book in the series, The Blue Gem, was released in March and is currently available to download for $3.99 over at the Kindle store.

 And my first fantasy novel is still available as well to not only download, but in paperback as well.
 So, if you like feel of the actual book between your hands, The Dragon Princess is available to purchase for exactly that reason.